EAAI-25: The 15th Symposium on Educational Advances in Artificial Intelligence

 Chair: Effat Farhana

-- Developing a Postgraduate Program for AI in Medicine with Kern’s Six-Step Curriculum Development Approach in Singapore
+- Developing a Postgraduate Program for AI in Medicine with Kern’s Six-Step Curriculum Development Approach in Singapore (PDF)

-Chang Cai, Michelle Jong, Yih Yng Ng, Jo-Anne Elizabeth Manski-Nankervis, Kum Ying Tham, Preman Rajalingam, Boon Keong Ang, Jennifer Anne Cleland, Joseph Sung and Xiuyi Fan - Using Case Studies to Teach Responsible AI to Industry Practitioners
+Chang Cai, Michelle Jong, Yih Yng Ng, Jo-Anne Elizabeth Manski-Nankervis, Kum Ying Tham, Preman Rajalingam, Boon Keong Ang, Jennifer Anne Cleland, Joseph Sung and Xiuyi Fan - Using Case Studies to Teach Responsible AI to Industry Practitioners (PDF)

-Julia Stoyanovich, Rodrigo Kreis de Paula, Armanda Lewis and Chloe Zheng - Bridging the AI Gap: Evaluating the Impact of an AI Education Program for Caregivers on Parental Leave
+Julia Stoyanovich, Rodrigo Kreis de Paula, Armanda Lewis and Chloe Zheng - Bridging the AI Gap: Evaluating the Impact of an AI Education Program for Caregivers on Parental Leave (PDF)

-Kristina Kupferschmidt, Flora Wan, Juan Carrasquilla Alvarez, Dora Gaviria Castaño, Graham W. Taylor and Sedef Akinli Kocak - Human-Computer Interaction for AI Systems Design: Reflections on an Online Course on Human-AI Interaction for Professionals
+Kristina Kupferschmidt, Flora Wan, Juan Carrasquilla Alvarez, Dora Gaviria Castaño, Graham W. Taylor and Sedef Akinli Kocak - Human-Computer Interaction for AI Systems Design: Reflections on an Online Course on Human-AI Interaction for Professionals (PDF)

-Per Ola Kristensson and Emily Patterson - Empowering Educators in AI: Insights from Co-Designing an AI Microcredential with and for K-12 Educators
+Per Ola Kristensson and Emily Patterson - Empowering Educators in AI: Insights from Co-Designing an AI Microcredential with and for K-12 Educators (PDF)

 Nicole Hutchins, Shan Zhang, Joanne Barrett and Maya Israel